Coat of arms of the Luhansk People's Republic

 The coat of arms of the Luhansk People's Republic (LPR) is one of the state symbols of the generally unrecognised federal subject of the Russian Federation with the flag and anthem.
-The LPR declared independence from Ukraine in 2014 and adopted its own national symbols the same year, but had only received limited international recognition, being only recognized by Russia, Syria, and North Korea.
+The LPR declared independence from Ukraine in 2014 and adopted its own national symbols the same year, but had only received limited international recognition, being only recognized by Russia, Ba'athist Syria, and North Korea.

 History

 Prior to the approval of a coat of arms by the authorities of the separatist republic, two versions were used as temporary state symbols.
 A competition to design a new emblem was held on 15 May 2014.
 The official coat of arms was approved on 29 October 2014.